The questions below are some we’ve gotten in the past – hope you find the info useful!

 But to take your Lindy Hop/Balboa to the next level, it’s really quite simple – – take classes from the best Lindy Hop and Balboa instructors you can find, develop good practice habits, attend high quality workshops, and get involved in a performance group.

 (2) It’s hard to learn (and pick up good habits) from watching a video, either instructional or vintage.
 There are many subtle points that do not come across in a video.
 Plus you don’t get feedback on your progress.
-(Note that teaching techniques in the Lindy Hop and Balboa swing dance community have definitely improved over time, and that older You Tube clips/videos may have dated material.)
+(Note that teaching techniques in the Lindy Hop and Balboa swing dance community have definitely improved over time, and that older You Tube clips/videos may have dated material and instruction methods.)

 Stick with it!
 Take as many of the Hepcats Lindy Hop and Balboa classes/workshops you can to increase your technique and skill level.
 Attend Hepcats swing dance events and put into practice what you’ve learned.
 But don’t over think on the dance floor: have fun with the music and dancing!